collectivecardgame/library/website/blog/2019-11-20-play-pass-initial-rotation.md

 * The council will be: Plass, Wag, Grief, Tahazzar, TomSoniQ, GentleCat.
 (A couple of these people haven’t responded yet.)
 These people were chosen based on experience playing and innovating on new decks, previous experience making relatively balanced card sets, and to include a wide variety of dissenting opinions.

-* It will be the council’s responsibility to not only choose which cards make up the new **standard set**, but also to change the way they work.
+* It will be the council’s responsibility to not only choose which cards make up the new **standard set**, but also to change them so they work under the new Play/Pass rules.
 For this reason, we actually will not be accepting updates to existing cards to make them work until the new set is chosen.
 If they need help making all the mechanical and balance changes to existing cards, they may ask for other players to contribute.

 * The final list of changes, mechanical and balance alike, will be reviewed by Nick and Alec.